YunoHost/doc/pages/07.help/help.md

 For the latter, YunoHost provides green "Share with YunoPaste" buttons when something fails or in the Services page of the webadmin.
 Click on it, it will open a new web page, and you can then share its URL.

 ![YunoPaste button](image://yunopaste.png)

 ![YunoPaste from install error](image://yunopaste_install.mp4?loop=1&controls=0&autoplay=1&muted)
 ![YunoPaste from service](image://yunopaste_service.mp4?loop=1&controls=0&autoplay=1&muted)

-If a page fails to load properly, learn to investigate with your browser console (opened with the F12 key): its Network tab can show you HTTP error codes (including the infamous 403, 404, 500...), and its Console can output errors too.
+If your issue is not related to an installation or upgrade process but instead is about an app failing load properly, ideally you can investigate with your browser console (opened with the F12 key): its Network tab can show you HTTP error codes (including the infamous 403, 404, 500...), and its Console can output errors too.

 Screenshots are most welcome.